ajalt/clikt/docs/pages/options.md

 The default option takes one value of type `String`.
 The property is nullable.
 If the option is not given on the command line, the property value will be null.
 If the option is given at least once, the property will return the value of the last occurrence of the option.
-The command line name is automatically inferred to a lowercase hyphen-separated name.
+If you don't specify names for the option, one is lowercase hyphen-separated name is automatically inferred from the property.

 ```kotlin
 class Hello: CliktCommand() {